fderepas/unix_memo/recompiling_the_kernel.md

 [Install the new kernel](#install-the-new-kernel)
 [Test the new kernel](#test-the-new-kernel)

+We assume we are using an ubuntu system.

 ## Compile new kernel source code

 Get the sources of the kernel and compile them: